hajkmap/NodeHoster/README.md

 - A reverse proxy (YARP)
 - A middleware adding name of the authenticated user to a header key of choice
 - The middleware can also lookup AD groups for the user and add them to a header key of choice
-- A service running a NodeJS-application as a separate process
+- A service running a NodeJS application as a separate process

-When the application is deployed to IIS, it will make sure that a proper version of Node is installed on the server, it will then start the NodeJS-application and proxy all requests there.
+When the application is deployed to IIS, it will make sure that a proper version of Node is installed on the server, it will then start the NodeJS application and proxy all requests there.

 The application listens to changes to the `.env` file in the `node_directory` (the directory set in `appSettings.json` that should contain the NodeJs -application), and will restart the NodeJS-application on changes to that file.